pharaox/carnalitas_x/README.md

 * It's not exactly easy for the human player to find rulers willing to buy or sell slaves, and there are rather few slaves owned by the AI to begin with.
 * *Enslave* is possible on free courtiers, which doesn't make much sense.
 * Once a prisoner is converted to a slave, it's no longer possible to ransom him or her.
-* Although there are religious doctrines that should govern whether owning slaves of certain faiths is considered a crime, shunned, or accepted, they are not followed consistently when determining if someone can be enslaved, freed, bought, or seized.
+* Religious doctrines that govern whether owning slaves of certain faiths is considered a crime, shunned, or accepted, are not followed consistently when determining if someone should be enslaved, freed, bought, or seized.

-In a nutshell, what you can do as a human player is easily enslave a lot of people, sell any you don't need to the AI, buy any you may fancy from the AI, while the AI mostly passively obliges.
+In a nutshell, what you can do as a human player is easily enslave a lot of people, sell any you don't need to the AI, and buy any you may fancy from the AI, while the AI mostly passively obliges.
 With mods such as [Carnalitas Slavery Expansion](https://www.loverslab.com/files/file/21651-carnalitas-slavery-expansion/) you can also assign them "professions" for additional benefits.
 However, these are also human-only, the AI never assigns them.
-All of this kills the realism and immersion, and makes the game both a lot easier and less interesting than it could be.
+All of this undermines the realism and immersion, and makes the game both a lot easier and less interesting than it could be.

 This mod introduces a redesigned slavery system, one aiming to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.
 It does this by reworking most of the slave interactions, introducing some new ones, making slaves more desirable for council and court positions, adding slave-related events, and rebalancing or fixing many of the original effects and outcomes, while still maintaining compatibility with other Carnalitas features, other mods based on Carnalitas, and total conversion mods.

 With this mod:

 * The AI competes actively in obtaining the best slaves, taking into account factors such as skills, aptitudes, claims, attraction, age, price, current jobs and more when buying, selling, enslaving or freeing.
+* Slave prices better reflect the actual usefulness of slaves.
+* It's much easier to find rulers willing to buy or sell slaves via special convenience interactions.
+* Slavery doctrines have a significant and consistent impact that better reflects their original meaning.
-* Slaves can be ransomed or gifted.
+* Slaves can be also ransomed or gifted.
-* They can also be assigned to (some, but not all) council and court positions for additional benefits, and the AI is fully capable of doing this as well.
+* Slaves can be assigned to (some, but not all) council and court positions for additional benefits, and the AI is fully capable of doing this as well.
-* There are new court positions that are reserved for slaves, such as *Slave Concubine* or *Mameluke Captain*, available depending on religion, culture, and government form.
+* There are new court positions reserved for slaves or former slaves, such as *Slave Concubine* or *Mameluke Captain*, available depending on religion, culture, and government form.
-* There are also events that spawn additional slaves into the world, fit for specific occupations.
+* Additional slaves fit for specific occupations are spawned into the world via events.

-All of this contributes to a system in which slaves are genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by active enslaving, slave trade, and slave-related events.
-It feels a lot more realistic and (hopefully) more interesting than before, no matter if you play the most implacable enslaver, the greatest slave liberator, or something else entirely.
+All taken together, slaves are now genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by active enslaving, slave trade, and slave-related events.
+As a human player, you can still use the system to your advantage, but it's more challenging and hopefully more interesting to do this.

 ## Features